 If you wish to pre-register click on the link below to open the form.
 When you have completed all of the details, click on the "Send" button to mail your form to us.
 The Receptionist will then contact you to confirm receipt and to ask you to complete a medical questionnaire and to sign the Registration Form.

-When you register the Receptionist will contact you to fill out a medical questionnaire.
+When you register could you please print out, complete and bring with you the 'new patient medical form' using the link below.
+To complete the registration the receptionist will contact you to arrange for you to submit your ID.
 This is because it can take a considerable time for us to receive your medical records.

 Note that by sending the form you will be transmitting information about your self across the Internet and although every effort is made to keep this information secure, no guarantee can be offered in this respect.